 Optimising for Baidu

-This article was written in 2010, and so things have no doubt moved on a pace since then.
+This article about SEO for China was written in 2010, and so things have no doubt moved on a pace since then.

 How do you optimise your website for search engine users in China?
 Baidu has the largest share of search engine traffic in China (70%-80%), with Google way behind with around 5%, so if you sell in China it is important that you rank well in Baidu.
 If your site is also important to Western internet users then you won’t want your Baidu SEO activity to do anything to impact its effectiveness elsewhere.